jk/php-wsdl-creator/readme.txt

 SOAP with Microsoft Visual Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 All tests using Microsoft Visual Studio 2010 ran without any problems.
 You can
-add your webservice as service or web reference to yout project.
+add your webservice as service or web reference to your project.
 Visual Studio
 will then generate proxy classes and other things for you.
 Earlier or later
-versions of Visual Studio or .NET should be also compatible.
+versions of Visual Studio or .NET should be compatible, too.

 License
 ~~~~~~~